 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

-UPDATE: I’ve ordered ANOTHER DreamBox during the Black Friday Sale, and this one will be for my brand new studio!
+UPDATE: I got myself ANOTHER DreamBox during last year’s Black Friday Sale, and this one will be for my brand new studio!
 I’m so excited!
-Here’s what I ordered:
+It’s now all set up — here’s a video of it:

 And here is what my DreamBox looked like when it was delivered, pre-built!